adhitht/auorora/README.md

 - **Inpainting**: Remove unwanted objects and intelligently fill regions
 - **Object Detection & Segmentation**: Identify and segment objects in images

-The frontend is built with Flutter, supporting iOS, Android, Windows, macOS, and Linux platforms.
-The backend uses Python with gRPC for efficient communication and leverages state-of-the-art ML models for image processing.

 ## File Structure

 ```